 Now that we are officially introduced, allow me to switch to first person and tell you more about myself.
-I took up photography over fifteen years ago in order to satisfy my fascination with architecture, especially early- and mid-twentieth-century modernism.
-As I grew in my art and craft and pursued formal education, I also acquired deeper understanding of social, historical and aesthetic considerations of photography.
+I took up photography over fifteen years ago out of fascination with architecture, especially early- and mid-twentieth-century modernism.
+As I grew in my craft and pursued formal art education, I gained deeper understanding of social, historical and aesthetic considerations of photography.

-My art has been shown in traditional and alternative venues around the Greater Seattle, including public art, and I have given individual and collaborative artist talks about various aspects of my work and of the urban landscapes it portrays.
-I welcome new opportunities for exhibiting my photography and photo-based art, giving artist talks, and teaching courses on urban photography and editing techniques.
-Use the contact form below to inquire about my art and follow my latest work on Instagram @lana_blinderman.
+My art has been shown in traditional and alternative venues around the Greater Seattle, including public art, and I have given individual and collaborative artist talks.
+I welcome editorial assignments, exhibition opportunities, licensing, artist talk requests, and teaching opportunities.

 I am currently working on a survey of mid-century modern apartment buildings on Capitol Hill, Seattle.
 This project is a collaboration with Tom Heuser, President of Capitol Hill Historical Society, and is funded in part by 4Culture.
 Follow this project on Capitol Hill Historical Society’s blog or my Instagram @lana_blinderman.

 I acknowledge that I stand and work on Indigenous land: the unceded territory of the Coast Salish peoples, specifically the Duwamish Tribe.
 Through their stewardship of the land on which Seattle stands and of the Duwamish River basin, the Duwamish people made it possible for me to build a better life for myself through immigration and to find my art as a documentary photographer with great interest in the Duwamish landscape.